Castello di Polgeto

 - Historical reenactments are a part of village life across central Italy and great fun to visit; boat races on Lago di Trasimeno, a Renaissance festival in Solomeo, Renaissance artisanship in August in Citta di Castello and the Palio San Michele Arcangelo in Gualdo Urbino are among our favorites.

-- Umbertide is a simple, local town with markets Wednesday and Saturday as well as a casual place to have local food.
-The surrounding hills and villages have an assortment of local food producers, farms, wineries and other small operations - some more adapted to visitors than others, but all worth exploring if you want to take a country drive.
+- Umbertide is a simple, local town with markets Wednesday and Saturday.
+The surrounding hills and villages have an assortment of local food producers, farms, wineries and the like.

-- Hiking and biking in the area is highly recommended and accessible.
-An eBike makes hilly terrain instantly accessible - including country roads.
-You can have them full-time at the house for independent fun or go on a guided excursion.
+- Hiking and biking in the area is highly recommended and accessible especially with an eBike.
+Available full-time at the house or for a guided day-trip.

 - Umbria has many cashmere manufacturers as well as a great number of outlet shops and malls concentrated near Perugia.
-If this is your bag, so to speak, we strongly recommend you do your research before heading out with credit card in hand.
-A personal shopper is highly recommended so you can concentrate on the items you are most interested in with someone who knows the lay of the land.
+A personal shopper is highly recommended.

 - Umbertide (weekly market, restaurants, bars, ATM) 10 minute drive